aplteam/Tatin/docs/PublishingPackages.md

 When a path to a package project is provided rather than a ZIP file then `]PublishProject` would create the ZIP file itself.

-Note that both `]PublishPackage` as well as `]BuildPackage` assume that if the package about to be published depends on other packages these packages will be installed in a subfolder packages/.
+Note that both `]PublishPackage` as well as `]BuildPackage` assume that if the package about to be published depends on other packages these packages will be installed in a subfolder `packages/`.

 However, if the project is managed by Cider then Tatin investigates the Cider config file.
-Cider has two properties `dependencies.tatin` and `dependencies_dev.tatin` designed to hold the folder with package dependencies, and if one of them is not empty then Tatin would use it, or question the user if both are set.
+Cider has two properties `dependencies.tatin` and `dependencies_dev.tatin` designed to hold the folder with package dependencies, and if one of them is not empty then Tatin would use it, or question the user if both are set and not empty.

-If you do not use Cider but want to establish a non-default subfolder (read: not named packages/) as the one holding package dependencies then you must specify the subfolder with the `-dependencies=` flag.
+If you do not use Cider but want to establish a non-default subfolder (read: not named `packages/`) as the one holding package dependencies then you must specify the subfolder with the `-dependencies=` flag.

 ### User command packages